gdwoods/broker-analyzer/SAMPLE_DATA.md

 3. **Include all required columns** (Symbol, Date, at least one fee type)
 4. **Remove any summary rows** from the bottom of statements
 5. **Keep header row** as the first row
+6. **💡 Include complete trading history** - For accurate P&L calculations, upload enough data to include all positions that affect the current period

 ## Common Issues